 TOULOUSE-LAUTREC, A UNIQUE COLLECTION IN THE WORLD

-Simply curious or an art lover, add a visit to the museum to your programme, it is recommended to allow at least 1hour 30 minutes for a visit.
+Simply curious or an art lover, add a visit to the museum to your programme.
+It is recommended to forecast at least 1 hour 30 minutes for a visit.

-To gain a deeper understanding of the painter and of the man, two films are shown in the Auditorium:
+To gain a deeper understanding of the painter and the man, two movies are shown in the Auditorium:

 - "Monsieur Henri", 38 mins by Paul Bigou on the painter’s life and works